ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/signalxyconst_quickstart.md

 ---
+noindex: true
-Title: "SignalConst with X and Y data - ScottPlot 4.1 Cookbook"
+title: "SignalConst with X and Y data - ScottPlot 4.1 Cookbook"
 Description: "SignalXYConst is a speed-optimized plot for displaying values (Ys) with unevenly-spaced positions (Xs) that are in ascending order.
 If your data is evenly-spaced, Signal and SignalConst is faster."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71